 This star-studded and award-winning television event is one of the highest-rated programs on PBS, and for good reason.
-Tune in to your local PBS station on Sunday, May 28, at 8:00 pm ET to see incredible tributes from artists including Vanessa Williams, Scotty McCreery, Ronan Tynan, and more.
+Tune in to your local PBS station on Sunday, May 27, at 8:00 pm ET to see incredible tributes from artists including Leona Lewis, Alfie Boe, the Lt.
+Dan Band and more.
 (Click here to see a complete lineup of artists and speakers.)

 Fly the American Flag using proper mourning etiquette.

-Military.com has a directory of official Military memorials, museums, and monuments in the United States.
-Take a day trip to one near you to learn about our Military history or to pay your respects.
+There are many military memorials, museums, and monuments throughout the United States.
+Take a day trip to one near you to learn about our military history or to pay your respects.

 Launched in 2005 by the American Veterans Center and the World War II Veterans Committee in Washington, D.C., the National Memorial Day Parade has been televised since 2008 and is broadcast live to troops stationed around the world.

-The 2017 National Memorial Day Parade will be televised LIVE on local stations nationwide, around the world on the American Forces Network, on News Channel 8 in Washington, and streamed on YouTube and Military.com.
-Check your local listings for additional broadcasts.
+The 2018 National Memorial Day Parade will be televised LIVE on local stations nationwide.
+Check your local listings.

 Attend a Memorial Day parade near you.